clevertree/audio-source/site/pages/about.md

 ## Planned Features:

 * Works on any modern browser on any phone, tablet or pc
-* Render song play-back in real-time for highest playback quality
+* Render songs in real-time for highest playback quality
 * Embeddable on any website with 2 lines of code
 * Plays MIDI files